-Based on the decision that U.S. aircraft from three USFJ facilities and areas-Kadena, Misawa (Misawa City and Tohoku Town in Aomori Prefecture) and MCAS Iwakuniwould participate for the time being in bilateral training with the SDF at SDF facilities, training relocation has been underway since 2007.
-The MOD has been improving its infrastructure, as required, for the training relocation.19
+Based on the decision that U.S. aircraft from three USFJ facilities and areas-Kadena, Misawa (Misawa City and Tohoku Town in Aomori Prefecture) and MCAS Iwakuni- would participate for the time being in bilateral training with the SDF at SDF facilities, the Aviation Training Relocation (ATR) has been underway since 2007.
+The MOD has been improving its infrastructure, as required, for the training relocation.